Welcome to Chicken Ranch Central, the website of author Jayme Lynn

 Contact Jayme Lynn Blaschke

-elcome to Chicken Ranch Central, folks!
-Feel free to kick off your boots and take a load off.
-My name's Jayme Lynn Blaschke, and if you're here looking for information on the infamous Chicken Ranch of La Grange, Texas, then you've come to the right place.
-I'm writing a book about the brothel, and have probably learned more about the history of houses of ill-repute in Texas than is entirely healthy for one person to know.
+The History Presselcome to the official website of Jayme Lynn Blaschke!
+If you're here looking for information on the infamous Chicken Ranch of La Grange, Texas, then you've come to the right place.
+I've written a book about that very same brothel, Inside the Texas Chicken Ranch: The Definitive Account of the Best Little Whorehouse, AVAILABLE NOW from the History Press.
+Throughout the course of my research, I've probably learned more about the history of houses of ill-repute in Texas than is entirely healthy for one person to know.

 Lots of people have heard of the Chicken Ranch, and no wonder--the Broadway musical and subsequent motion picture The Best Little Whorehouse in Texas have quite possibly made it into the most famous brothel in the world.
 Or rather, ex-brothel, since they've not been accepting paying customers since 1973.
-Despite its celebrity status, I've learned during the course of my research that a great deal of what passes for common knowledge about the Chicken Ranch is flat-out wrong, or at least wildly inaccurate.
-To keep up with my book progress, feel free to head over and "Like" the Chicken Ranch Central Facebook Page or follow me on Twitter.
+Despite its celebrity status, a great deal of what passes for common knowledge about the Chicken Ranch is flat-out wrong, or at least wildly inaccurate.

 Edna Milton (1928-2012)